François Legault: Leader of the Coalition Avenir Québec

 In February 2011, Legault co-founded with Charles Sirois a new political movement called the "Coalition pour l'avenir du Québec" ("Coalition for the Future of Quebec").
 In November 2011 it became an official party under the name Coalition Avenir Québec (CAQ).
 The CAQ aims to bring together like-minded voters in a single party regardless of their views on Quebec nationalism, Quebec federalism and Quebec autonomism.
 In a break with his sovereigntist past, Legault promised that a CAQ government would never hold a referendum on sovereignty.
 Soon after retiring from politics, he became disenchanted with sovereigntism and resigned from the PQ.
 He eventually came to believe that the decades-long debate over sovereignty had hindered Quebec's economic progress, and founded the CAQ as a party focused on developing the economy first.
 While he now believed Quebec belongs within Canada, he vowed that a CAQ government would "explore all options" to defend Quebec's interests and demand greater power.

 The party finished third in the 2012 general election, winning 19 seats and 27.05 percent of the vote.
 At that election, Legault returned to the National Assembly as the member for the off-island suburban riding of L'Assomption.

 In the 2014 general election, the CAQ finished third again, but increased their seat count to 22.

+2018 election

-In the 2018 general election on October 1, Legault led the CAQ to a gain of 53 seats for a total of 74, vaulting the CAQ from third place to a majority of 11 and making Legault the premier of Quebec.
-He is the first premier in 48 years to not hail from the Liberals or Parti Québécois.
+In late 2017, the CAQ began leading in most opinion polling, with the party holding a small lead during the campaign period.
+During the campaign, he stated that he would run a "government of accountants".
+In the 2018 general election on October 1, Legault led the CAQ to an unexpected gain of 53 seats for a total of 74, vaulting the CAQ from third place to a majority of 11 and making Legault the premier of Quebec.